rnarian/git-hooks/multiple/README.md

 ---

-You could also use this snippet to use one hook with multiple repos.
+You could also use this snippet for using a single hook with multiple repos.

 Copy *post-receive.multiple* to `yourrepo.git/hooks`.